 Why Is There So Little Information about Buena Vista Construction Company

 Much of what Disney does is supposed to be a secret.
-Just like as Walt Disney tried to buy and start building his park, many of the new expansions and plans for the park are done under a veil of secrecy.
+Just like as Walt Disney tried to buy and start building his park, many of the new expansions and plans for the park are done under a veil of secrecy

 Since Buena Vista Construction Company does projects for Disney exclusively, there’s really no reason to have a company website.
-There is an unofficial Facebook page which simply directs you to disney.com.
+There is an unofficial Facebook page that simply directs you to disney.com.
 Either way, there isn’t a whole lot of information out there about the Disney-owned construction crew.

 Building Disney World took decades.
 Today, there is still much work being done to improve the park and to create new magical spaces for its guests to enjoy.
 Although Walt Disney died in 1966 and never got to see his park come to life, his vision has brought joy to millions of people around the world.

 With over 58 million annual visitors paying over $7.18 billion dollars in admission alone, the vision of Walt Disney lives on.
-For local contractors and construction companies who build relationships with the brand there will never be a shortage of projects – small and large – to help mold Disney world for future generations.
+For local contractors and construction companies who build relationships with the brand, there will never be a shortage of projects – small and large – to help mold Disney world for future generations.